philipn/kubernetes-sticky-node-scheduler/README.md

 Then, for each Deployment or ReplicationController you want to schedule using this scheduler, add:

-    annotations:
-        scheduler.alpha.kubernetes.io/name: stickToExistingNodeScheduler
+    schedulerName: stickToExistingNodeScheduler

-to the template metdata.
+to the pod spec.
 For instance:

     apiVersion: extensions/v1beta1
     kind: Deployment